- We advise you to exercise normal safety precautions.

 Male Australian/Cypriots of Turkish Cypriot background over 18 years of age who stay longer than three months in northern Cyprus may incur a military service obligation.
 Australians who fall into this category are advised to check with the relevant authorities before travel to Cyprus.

-Dual nationals who have not completed their military service obligations and are intending to stay longer than three months are advised to obtain a copy of their movements into and out of Australia (Request for International Movement Records) from the Department of Immigration and Citizenship.
+Dual nationals who have not completed their military service obligations and are intending to stay longer than three months are advised to obtain a copy of their movements into and out of Australia (Request for International Movement Records) from the Department of Immigration and Border Protection.
 In some circumstances, periods of military service can be reduced by providing evidence of long-term residency in Australia.

 Our Dual Nationals brochure provides further information for dual nationals.